 Be wary of “debt settlement” companies who claim to negotiate with your creditors to reduce the amount you owe.
 These programs are usually for-profit and charge high fees.
 Debt settlement programs also commonly recommend that you stop paying your creditors, which can make the problem worse.6

-Consider applying for a credit card with a 0% promotional interest rate.
+You might have heard the term "debt consolidation" used in reference to credit card debt.
+It’s the strategy of combining multiple credit card debts into a single payment, often with a lower interest rate.
+A balance transfer is one way to do that.
+Consider applying for a credit card with a 0% promotional interest rate and then transferring other credit card balances to it.
 This could buy you time to get your finances in order without incurring a ton of interest.
 But these rates usually don’t last forever, so ideally you’d only take advantage of this option if you think you can pay off the balance eventually before interest kicks in again.

 How to negotiate credit card debt